maziac/DeZog/documentation/Usage.md

 a) the **Savannah-z80asm** (or z80asm) from Bas Wijnen, see https://savannah.nongnu.org/projects/z80asm/ and the
 b) the **z88dk-z80asm** (or z88dk) hosted here https://github.com/z88dk/z88dk (Note: on the site they host even another z80asm project which is a respawn of the original one.)

-DeZog supports the list file formats of both of them and additionally the sjasmplus (https://github.com/z00m128/sjasmplus).
+DeZog supports the list file formats of both of them and additionally the sjasmplus sld format (https://github.com/z00m128/sjasmplus).

 #### Background info: The list file